Tōshō Daimos: Baam Empire

 He is the leader of Baam Greenpeace Force.
 He wanted bring peace with Baam and Earthlings.
 In episode 31, General Miwa had finally discovered his secret base in New Zealand.
 He tried to tell him that Baam are not the enemy but the wicked general ignore his words.
 He died when he activated the secret base's self-destruct sequence.
-He is known as "Aide Nerby" in the Philippines.